I-AtA-I/greener_activity/README.md

-# greener_activity
+# activity-filler
-A simple bash script that lets crontab launch another script uploading a commit to your repository giving you an activity on github :)
+A simple bash script that lets crontab launch another script uploading a commit every 2 hours to newly created "streak" repository giving you an activity on github :)